bubu-tool/bubu-tool/README.md

 This toolkit is provided as-is and is meant for educational and informational purposes only.
 The author is not responsible for any misuse or illegal activities performed with these tools.
 Use at your own risk.

-you can contact me on tiktok : bubu-tool
+you can contact me on tiktok : www.tiktok.com/@bubu_tool